viktorarsovski/Recipe/README.md

 # Server

-From the comman line start the local server Puma
+From the command line start the local server Puma

 rails s